GrosSacASac/blog-public/technology/internet.md

 TCP messages contain a checksum, which can be calculated by receiving party.
 If the checksum in the message does not match the calculated checksum, then it means that some bytes were changed.
 The message is not acknowledged and eventually the message will be resent

-TCP aslo handles transmission speed, the sender will send more messages per second if the receiver drops 0 messages, and less messages per second if too many messages need to be resent because they were dropped because the bandwidth was insufficient.
+TCP also handles transmission speed, the sender will send more messages per second if the receiver drops 0 messages, and less messages per second if too many messages need to be resent because they were dropped because the bandwidth was insufficient.

 ## Hypertext Transfer Protocol